The Great Smoky Mountains National Park is one of the most pristine natural areas in the eastern United States.

 The Smokies are actually among the oldest mountains in the world.
 These mountains formed when drifting continents collided 200-300 million years ago.
 Encompassing 520,976 acres, these mountains are one of the largest protected land areas east of the Mississippi River.

-High Up In The Smokies
+High Up In The Smoky Mountains

 The Smokies are part of the Appalachian Mountains stretching along the eastern coast from Georgia to Canada.
 The Cherokee named the land Shaconage or “the place of blue smoke.”
 The Smokies are part of the Blue Ridge Providence, named for their bluish haze.